larawaheed/Udacity-P4-Feedreader/README.md

 # Feed Reader Project

-This project is about using jasmine feed reader, which will make sure the work and functions are going fine.
+This Udacity project is about using Jasmine feed reader, which will make sure the work and functions are going fine.

 ## Libraries used: